 C’est le plus grand des hérons américains.
 Il mesure environ 1,20 m de haut et entre 1,08 et 1,32 m de long.
 Son poids oscille autour de 2,6 kg, la femelle étant légèrement moins lourde.
 Son envergure totale atteint entre 1,83 et 2,13 m.

-Keywords: America, Birds, California, Canada, Discover, Long Beach, Montreal, Montreal Nature Park, Montreal Urban Nature, National Geographic, Nature, North America, Parc de L'Ile de la Visitation, Photo, Quebec, Urban Nature, animal, Animal Planet, avian, big, Bird, boulders, current, eco, ecology, ecosystem, environment, Europe, fauna, forest, Grand Héron, Great Blue Heron, heron, http://trolettiphoto.com/?p=354, Italy, large, Los Angeles, milano, nat geo, natgeo, nature, ornithology, park, photographe, photographer, picture, prfessional, pro, rapids, River, rocks, shore, stefano, steve, steve troletti, trees, troletti, trolettiphoto.com, United States of America - USA, varese, wilderness, wildlife
+Keywords: Birds, California, Canada, Discover, Long Beach, Montreal, Montreal Nature Park, Montreal Urban Nature, National Geographic, Nature, North America, Parc de L'Ile de la Visitation, Photo, Quebec, United States of America, Urban Nature, animal, Animal Planet, avian, big, Bird, boulders, current, eco, ecology, ecosystem, environment, Europe, fauna, forest, Grand Héron, Great Blue Heron, heron, http://trolettiphoto.com/?p=354, Italy, large, Los Angeles, milano, nat geo, natgeo, nature, ornithology, park, photographe, photographer, picture, prfessional, pro, rapids, River, rocks, shore, stefano, steve, steve troletti, trees, troletti, trolettiphoto.com, United States of America - USA, varese, wilderness, Wildlife